 - 1. Examinable material on claim forms and particulars of claim will consist of the claim form; contents of the claim form; statement of value to be included in the claim form; particulars of claim; contents of the particulars of claim; particulars of claim in personal injury claims; other matters to be included in particulars of claim; matters which must be specifically set out in the particulars of claim if relied on.
-The relevant material is addressed in CPR 16.1-16.2, 16.3(1)-(3) and (5)-(7), 16.4; PD 16 paragraphs 1.1-3.2, 4.1-4.3 and 7-9; and section 35A Senior Courts Act 1981 and section 69 County Courts Act 1984, at paragraphs 9A-122 and 9A-554 of Volume 2 of 'Civil Procedure' (the White Book) 2024. - 2.
-Examinable material on acknowledgement of service, defences, replies, counterclaims will consist of acknowledgement of service; consequence of not filing an acknowledgement of service; the period for filing an acknowledgement of service; defending the claim; contents of defence; matters which must be included in the defence; the effects of failing to deal with an allegation; statement of truth; defence of set-off; reply to defence; court's power to dispense with statements of case; filing a defence; consequence of not filing a defence; period for filing a defence; agreement extending the period for filing a defence; service of copy of defence; making a counterclaim; reply to defence; no statement of case after a reply to be filed without court's permission; claimant's notice where defence is that money claimed has been paid; and claim stayed if it is not defended or admitted.
-The relevant material is addressed in CPR 10.1-10.3; CPR 16.5-16.8; CPR 15.1-15.11; and PD16 paragraphs 9-12.
+The relevant material is addressed in CPR 16.1-16.2, 16.3(1)-(3) and (5)-(7), 16.4; PD 16 paragraphs 1.1-3.2, 4.1-4.3 and 7-9; and section 35A Senior Courts Act 1981 and section 69 County Courts Act 1984, at paragraphs 9A-122 and 9A-554 of Volume 2 of 'Civil Procedure' (the White Book) 20242025. - Examinable material on acknowledgement of service, defences, replies, counterclaims will consist of acknowledgement of service; consequence of not filing an acknowledgement of service; the period for filing an acknowledgement of service; defending the claim; contents of defence; matters which must be included in the defence; the effects of failing to deal with an allegation; statement of truth; defence of set-off; reply to defence; court's power to dispense with statements of case; filing a defence; consequence of not filing a defence; period for filing a defence; agreement extending the period for filing a defence; service of copy of defence; making a counterclaim; reply to defence; no statement of case after a reply to be filed without court's permission; claimant's notice where defence is that money claimed has been paid; and claim stayed if it is not defended or admitted.
+The relevant material is addressed in CPR 10.1-10.3(1); CPR 16.5-16.8; CPR 15.1-15.11; and PD16 paragraphs 9-12; and the commentary at paragraph 15.8.1 of Volume 1 of 'Civil Procedure' (the White Book) 2025.